-While we added chocolate chips (popping a few into my mouth while making the batter made me feel like a kid again!), you could add anything you like: sliced bananas, pecans or other nuts, blueberries, apple chunks, and so on.
+While we added chocolate chips (popping a few into my mouth while making the batter made me feel like a kid again!), you could add anything you like: sliced bananas, pecans or other nuts, blueberries, apple chunks, tart aronia berries, and so on.

 Finally, while drizzling maple syrup on top of these already decadent hotcakes may seem like an example of gilding the lily, I will say I enjoyed every bite.
 Go for it.

-And perhaps just once, I would even venture outside the realm of maple syrup and use my recipe for strawberry syrup for drizzling all over these flapjacks, for a chocolate-covered-strawberry experience.
+And perhaps just once, I would even venture outside the realm of plain maple syrup and use a syrup infused with warming spices, or this recipe for strawberry syrup for drizzling all over these flapjacks for a chocolate-covered-strawberry experience.

 If you aren’t a huge fan of rye bread, don’t panic and swear off trying this recipe because of the rye flour it contains.